Welcome to the Museum of Village and Rural Life

 Activities & Events

 Our events are a brilliant way to experience the museum as our team of volunteers set about to bring the museum alive, with costume, crafts, demonstrations and hands-on activities.
-We are proud to have recieved a Trip Advisor Certificate of Excellence 2014, which is testiment to the hard work and passion of our volunteers.
+We are proud to have recieved a Trip Advisor Certificate of Excellence 2015 and now also the Queens Award for Voluntary Service which is testiment to the incredible hard work and passion of our volunteers.

 For families we also offer 'step back together' activities so there is lots of stuff for kids to keep them amused.
 Children can also really get involved at events and on Activity Thursdays which take place throughout the holidays.

 Most Sunday's throughout the main season the The Old Kiln Light Railway Society provide rides on the light railway (a small additonal fee applies).

 The museum is currently open on Wednesday to Sunday (plus Bank Holiday Mondays) between 10am and 5pm.

 We have plenty of free parking and the museum has a children's play area, arboretum, gift shop and picnic areas.
 For refreshments, home cooked meals, light bites and a wonderful selection of cakes why not try The Old Kiln Cafe.

 For more information on prices, opening times, location and facilities please view the Visiting Us pages